pathsjp/imce/README.txt

 3) Create configuration profiles and assign them to user roles at: /admin/settings/imce
 4) Test it at: /user/USER-ID/imce or /imce.
 5) See INTEGRATION METHODS to make IMCE collaborate with your application if it's not already integrated.
+Notes:
-Note: When you configure IMCE for inline image/file insertion into textareas there should appear an IMCE link under each textarea you specified.
+ - When you configure IMCE for inline image/file insertion into textareas there should appear an IMCE link under each textarea you specified.
+ - If you are uploading files containing unicode characters, it is strongly recommended to use the transliteration module that sanitizes filenames by converting characters from unicode to us-ascii. http://drupal.org/project/transliteration
+ - If you are using CCK, you may want to check the Imce CCK Image module at http://drupal.org/project/imceimage

 ~~~~~~FREQUENTLY FACED ISSUES~~~~~~